25 Best Things to Do in Greenville, SC

-Sundays at Soby's are special for hosting a fabulous buffet filled with the restaurant's favorite recipes!
+Sundays at Soby's are special for hosting a fabulous buffet with the restaurant's favorite recipes!

-Mark and Larkin Hammond welcome you proudly to their award-winning restaurant, Larkin's on the River, to enjoy the finest feast in town.
+Mark and Larkin Hammond welcome you proudly to their award-winning restaurant, Larkin's on the River, where you can enjoy the finest feast in town.

-The ambiance is equally exciting, located inside an old Civil War-era mansion with beautiful brick walls and open ceilings.
+The ambiance inside an old Civil War-era mansion is equally exciting, with beautiful brick walls and open ceilings.

-Order your favorites dishes from a wide range of sumptuous steaks, fresh seafood, and specialty wines.
+Order your favorite dishes from a wide range of sumptuous steaks, fresh seafood, and specialty wines.